 In the social media space, ideas such as family smart contracts spearheaded by URAllowance and security for social interactions initiated by ONe Network are taking center stage.
 But the biggest innovations are taking place in the financial sector.
 In this space, BlockVest is changing the way that people manage their portfolios of digital assets and while BQT is facilitating hedge fund and cryptocurrency trading in a peer-to-peer environment.
 At the same time, Gath3r is enabling web mining optimization while LiveTradr is improving portfolio optimization.

 Application of blockchain technology is being tested in different industries, commodity trading is one of the areas that the technology has been piloted.
 There is no doubt that this industry has grown in leaps and bounds since the days of barter trade.
-Despite having an estimated annual potential value of $70 billion, the industry is still characterised by market inefficiencies such as time lags and lack of openness among various players in the chain.
+Despite having an estimated annual potential value of $70 billion, the industry is still characterized by market inefficiencies such as time lags and lack of openness among various players in the chain.

 As such, utilization of blockchain technology in the industry was expected to iron out these inefficiencies as commodity banks and firms pursued pilot schemes.
 However, a recent report released by the Boston Consulting Group (BCG) suggests that blockchain's potential in commodity trading industry may have been overhyped.